 - Private - Single sign on (SSO) required: your blog requires single sign-on authentication to access.
 Learn more about setting up single sign-on for private content.

 - Private - Registration required: your blog requires requires registration to access.
 Learn more about setting up member registration for private content.

 Select your blog templates

 On the Templates tab, you can view or change the templates applied to your blog posts and blog listing page.
 You can also customize your listing page set-up and add custom HTML to your templates' header and footer.

-- In the Blog post and Blog listing sections, click the Actions dropdown menu to manage your template:
+- In the Blog post section, click the Actions dropdown menu to manage your blog post template: